mkasanda/Clinic/README.md

 # Clinic

 This is a course project in the Database and Project Management Course at University of Zambia.
 The project mimics a real live project from requirements gathering to user testing and acceptance.
 In addition, this is a CRUD application that implements a queue functionality for attending to patients for a clinic.
+Please read through the report clinic_report.pdf for more details.

 ### Prerequisites